google/fhir-dbt-analytics/readme/project_overview.md

 SQL views that join the metric outputs with their metadata and groups them by varying levels of aggregation.
 Data visualization tools can read from these views to display the metrics.

-### cohorts

-dbt models for constructing patient cohorts that can be used in analyses.
-Each dbt model generates a common table expression (CTE) for one patient cohort.
-Cohorts can be constructed by using macros within the `macros/cohort_macros` folder.

-Metrics can be selectively run against a patient cohort by setting the `cohort` project variable to the name of the cohort.
-For example: `dbt run --vars 'cohort: adults'`.

 ### summaries